-The Vertical Digital Inclinometer PRO System is used to measure lateral deflections within a borehole.
-The system comprises a biaxial probe, cable reel and ultra-rugged Field Tablet supplied with ‘In-Port Pro’ data capture software.
+C17-PRO Vertical Digital Inclinometer System is used to measure lateral deflections within a borehole.
+The system comprises a biaxial probe, cable reel, and ultra-rugged Field Tablet supplied with ‘In-Port Pro’ data capture software.

 - No connectors between probe, cable reel and Field Tablet

 - Probe is manufactured from 316 Stainless Steel